 Using video games for military training might sound far-fetched to those unfamiliar with how gaming works.
-Note that computers and gaming consoles have become more sophisticated over the recent decade, thus allowing the development of video games that are more realistic and immersive.
-Although common perception regarding gaming remains controversial due to possible physical and mental health implications, research regarding the positive impacts of video games is changing the stereotypes.
+Note that computers and gaming consoles have become more sophisticated over the recent decade.
+This has allowed the development of video games that are more realistic and immersive.
+Furthermore, although common perception regarding gaming remains controversial due to possible physical and mental health implications, research regarding the positive impacts of video games is changing the stereotypes.

 Understanding the Purpose of Video Gaming in Military Training